openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 2 factor authentication is not supported!

+### Amazon devices

-All Amazon devices needs the following configurations:
+All Amazon devices (echo, echospot, echoshow, wha, unknown) needs the following configurations:

 | Configuration name       | Description                                        |
 |--------------------------|----------------------------------------------------|
 | serialNumber             | Serial number of the amazon echo in the Alexa app  |

 You will find the serial number in the alexa app.

+### Flash briefing profile

+The flashbriefingprofile thing has no configuration parameters.
+It will be configured at runtime by using the save channel to store the current flash briefing configuration in the thing.

 ## Channels